SadraShameli/ProjectAI/README.md

 - Nov 15, 2022
     - Created a local website for the robot, with a helper class to serve files, receive and send GET, POST requests
     - Added robot control via the website and a PS4 or PS5 controller
+- Dec 07, 2022
+    - Added camera support to the robot, A.I. now also using the camera.
+    - Improvements to the A.I. and the code.

 ## Development